I Don’t Like Hiding My Huevos!

 Los orígenes de la Pascua

 Easter/Pascua is a religious festivity, right?
 Maybe!
-Historical scholars are still unsure which religion though!
-Whether the tradition comes from a pagan Goddess ritual, a Christian divinity or a fascinating syncretic and romantic tradition it’s not essential to our discussion.
+Historical scholars are still unsure which religion to think of!
+Whether the tradition comes from a pagan Goddess ritual, a Christian divinity, or a fascinating syncretic and romantic tradition, it’s not essential to our discussion.

 Kasa De Franko intends to help you understand the Hispanic tradition from a Peruvian perspective.
-Born and raised in Peru, Oldie Bunny traveled around other Spanish-Speaking countries, and because of this, he can definitely offer a well-rounded experience when teaching Spanish and Latinoamericans traditions.
+Born and raised in Peru, Benito the Bunny traveled around other Spanish-speaking countries, and because of this, he can definitely offer a well-rounded experience when teaching Spanish and Latino American traditions.

 Easter is Pascua in Spanish.